Immigration detention in the United States: Deportation

-Deportation occurs after undocumented residents are brought before an immigration judge in removal proceedings and the judge either issues a warrant of removal or reinstates prior orders of deportation/removal.
+Deportation occurs after illegal immigrants are brought before an immigration judge in removal proceedings and the judge either issues a warrant of removal or reinstates prior orders of deportation/removal.
 Removal proceedings are conducted by the Department of Justice-Executive Office for Immigration Review.

 In July 2019, the Trump administration implemented a broader scope of "expedited removal" of migrants apprehended at the border to allow immigration officials to deport on a quicker time table.
-The broader scope limited the ability to challenge deportation claims, unless an undocumented immigrant could prove they had lived in the United States for more than two years.
+The broader scope limited the ability to challenge deportation claims, unless an illegal immigrant could prove they had lived in the United States for more than two years.
 Pro-immigrant and legal groups, such as the American Civil Liberties Union vowed to sue.
-However, the Supreme Court eventually approved the "fast-tracked" deportations of undocumented migrants, leaving little recourse to state who challenged the expansion of deportations.
+However, the Supreme Court eventually approved the "fast-tracked" deportations of illegal immigrants, leaving little recourse to state who challenged the expansion of deportations.

 Detention centers

 Immigration detention centers are managed by three agencies: Customs and Border Protection, Immigration and Customs Enforcement, and the Office of Refugee Resettlement.